fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When the believers were ordered to charge, they did not charge alone, as well the Prophet knew, for he had been promised:

-    I will help you with a thousand of the angels, troop on troop?
+    ˹Remember˺ when you cried out to your Lord for help, He answered, "I will reinforce you with a thousand angels—followed by many others."
+    Quran, surah Al-Anfal (The Spoils of War) 8:9

 And the Angels also had received a Divine message:

     When thy Lord revealed unto the angels: Lo, I am with you, so make firm the believers.
 I shall cast terror into the hearts of the disbelievers.
 It is for you to strike off their heads, and to smite their every finger.
+    Quran, surah Al-Anfal (The Spoils of War) 8

 The battle occurred on 13 March 624 CE (17 Ramadan, 2 AH) and resulted in a heavy loss on the Quraysh side: around seventy men, including chief leaders, were killed and a similar number were taken prisoner.
 Islamic tradition attributes the Muslim victory to the direct intervention of God: he sent down angels that emboldened the Muslims and wreaked damage on the enemy force.